ajmarino/base-project-template/readme.md

 ##  Docs
 All docs files are located in `resources/assets/docs/docs`.
 There can be any number of files and sub-folders, and can set in a custom order by pre-pending numbers to the filename, `00_Index.md`.
 Docs are written using markdown and are converted into static html files.

+## Future Updates

+* Add admin components based off The74
+* Convert Grunt to Gulp for use with Laravel 5 Elixir
+*